JakeSteam/blog-personal/_drafts/2025-12-01-android-game-reviews-dec25.md

 These items can get confusing, especially when they have multiple damage multipliers applied, making the ability to tap an item for details being super helpful.

-Finally, your characters will also gain XP and unlock new unique abilities as you play, although I'm yet to get further than Stage 4 after 10-12 runs!
+Finally, your characters will also gain XP and unlock new unique abilities as you play.
+After completing all 5 stages as a character (I managed with Baldwin's Lifesteal!), you unlock modifiers making the game a bit more difficult (e.g. extra enemy HP), unfortunately after managing to complete the game once, there's not much extra gameplay to encourage repeated playthroughs.

 ### Monetisation